eliykat/education-cs61a/README.md

 The course focuses on teaching the fundamental principles of computer programming rather than the syntax of a particular language or the tools in a particular stack.
 Per Wikipedia, it covers principles such as recursion, abstraction, modularity, and programming design and implementation.

+I paused working on this about mid-2020 in favour of working on open source projects, but intend to return to it.
+It's a little like having your brain forcibly expanded.

 A few notes for anyone reading this:

 + This is entirely a personal project, but I have made it public in case it helps anyone else.